nakatamaho/gmpxx_mkII/README.md

 ## Usage

 To effectively use `gmpxx_mkII.h` in your C++ projects, you must adjust your include directives and possibly namespace usage depending on the mode you choose to operate in.
 The default precision is 512 bits = 154 decimal significant digits.
+We also introduced `namespace gmp` to avoid conflicts.

 - **mkII mode (Default)**: This mode provides enhanced functionalities and optimizations over the original `gmpxx.h`.